cara-tm/LoadCSSJS/README.md

 CSS links are always included asynchronously into HTML document before all scripts, if present into the head part (for best practices).

+Useful in RWD in order to control what you want to serve for each user agents ([because even stylesheets are always loaded](http://scottjehl.github.io/CSS-Download-Tests/)).

 Usage syntax:

     /*!
 Load styles: LoadCSSJS("file", "css", { empty|media: "media properties|all" }) */